-\textbf{Dump:} Though the organizer urges members to hold the coin and do not sell it immediately, participants all know that the price will immediately get down, and they do not want to sell later than others.
-So just a few moments after the price reaches its peak, it starts to drop, which in turn leads to more participants panic-selling.
-Eventually, the coin price will bounce back to the original value before the P\&D or even lower.
+\textbf{Dump:} Although the organizer may urge members to hold onto the coin and not sell it immediately, participants typically know that the price will quickly drop and do not want to sell later than others.
+Thus, just a few moments after the price reaches its peak, it starts to drop, causing more participants to panic-sell in turn.
+Eventually, the coin price will bounce back to the original value or even lower after the P\&D.

-\textbf{Post-pump Review:} Usually, within a few hours after the P\&D, the organizer reviews the pump results in the channel, which mainly includes the trading volume, the start price, and the peak price, to tout how much the coin price was increased by the pump.
-We also notice that some organizers did not post the review as the pump did not reach their expected levels.